likhia/ocp4.9-workshop-springboot/lab-workshop-content/workshop/content/exercises/02-crw.md

 * Add a new environment variable with name as `FAILURE` and value as `true`.
 Click on [Save].
 ![CodeReady Workspace 18](./images/02/crw-18.png)

 * Click on `Workloads` -> `Pods`.
 You will see a new pod is running and the original pod is terminating.
-Please wait for the new pod to be running and orignal pod is removed.
+Please wait for the new pod to be running and original pod is removed.
 ![CodeReady Workspace 19](./images/02/crw-19.png)

 * Access the `submitrequest` page again.
 If the page is closed,  navigate to `Networking` -> `Route` and click on `Location` of `submitrequest`.